bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

     },
   }});

-counter.$.increment(); // notw - WE DO NOT pass the vavlue into the method it is atomatic console.log('value is', counter.value); // 1;
+counter.$.increment(); // note - WE DO NOT pass the value into the method it is automatic console.log('value is', counter.value); // 1;

 counter.$.add(4);